arpita1110/arpitademo/README.md

 # arpitademo
-this is my first repositary
+This is my first git repositary.
+Author:Arpita